 Once the receivers have gotten off the line of scrimmage and into their pass routes, the officials must switch to Zone coverage.
 If the receivers are not pressed, the officials will switch to Zone coverage more quickly.
-B is responsible for any receivers who run deep routes.
-H and L are responsible for shorter routes as well as routes in their side zone.
-H and L must be aware of routes that take the B deep and must be prepared to adjust their zones accordingly.
+B, F, and S are responsible for any receivers who run deep routes.
+H and

+L are responsible for shorter routes as well as routes in their side zone.
+H and L must be aware of routes that take B, F, and S deep and must be prepared to adjust their zones accordingly.
 While in Zone coverage, officials should pay particular attention to Team B players who hold Team A receivers as they are running past them or are making cuts during their route.